Many health insurance premiums are tax-deductible, including the ones you pay for Medicare.

 If so, you can deduct even more from your taxes.

-Remember, you can deduct any medical expense you pay that’s more than 7.5 percent of your income.
-That means you’ll need to add up all the expenses from your SSA-1099, summary notices, and any receipts, so you can figure out how much you paid toward your medical care during the tax year.
+That means you’ll need to add up all the expenses from your SSA-1099, summary notices, and any receipts to figure out how much you paid toward your medical care during the tax year.

 You’re considered self-employed if you own a business that earns income, even if you’re a sole proprietor.

 So, for example, if you’re doing freelance consulting work in retirement, you could deduct your Medicare premiums pretax.
-If your business didn’t earn you any income, though, you can’t deduct your benefits pretax.
+If your business didn’t earn you any income, you can’t deduct your benefits pretax.

 Here are the steps for discovering the amount you can deduct for your healthcare expenses: